 Let’s talk about facts here.
 Not everyone has access to the best medical and healthcare and no one can afford million-dollar therapies.
 Not everyone lives in urban setups where they can have knowledge and access to medicines, doctors, and healthcare workers.
 Research says that the use of ethnobotany is prevalent in those areas of the world, which are underprivileged and do not have access to proper hospitals.

-There the locals rely on ethnobotanicals to deal with minor ailments like cold, cough, fever, body pain, upset stomach, headache, etc.
+There the locals rely on ethnobotanicals to deal with minor ailments like cold, cough, fever, upset stomach, headache, etc.

 Some ethnobotanicals are cheaper than synthetic medicines, so people prefer them.
 Most people prefer traditional medicine over modern medicine because of this common belief that traditional medicine has lesser side effects.